dstelljes/container-project/book/Container-Environments/Docker/Quick-Start.md

 ## Install Docker

-Before you can spin up your first Docker container, the Docker daemon has to be installed on the workstation you are using:
+Before you can spin up your first Docker container, Docker has to be installed on the workstation you are using:

 ```bash
 $ docker -v